Home | Volume 16 | Article number 19

 Clinical finding: the ophthalmological examination showed a visual acuity of 0.15 in the RE and 0.8 in the left eye, as well as relative afferent pupillary defect in RE.
 Examination showed 3mm of axial proptosis and left esotropia with mild restriction of elevation and abduction on the RE accompanied by moderate pain (Figure 1).
 On funduscopic examination, the right optic nerve was pale but the left appeared normal.

 Timeline of current episode: the patient presented to the outpatient department on 12/02/2024, with complaints of progressive deterioration of vision in the RE.
 She was admitted on the same day for investigations.
 An ophthalmological examination and fundoscopic assessment were performed.
-On 27/02/2024, a magnetic resonance imaging (MRI) of the orbits was done, suggesting the presence ONG.
+On 27/02/2024, a magnetic resonance imaging (MRI) of the orbits was done, suggesting the presence of ONG.
 The patient was managed conservatively and followed up regularly.
 After six months, on 30/07/2024, no progression of the lesion was detected, and her condition remained stable.

 Diagnostic assessment: magnetic resonance imaging of the orbits revealed slightly prolonged T1 relaxation times, making the lesion appear isointense on T1-weighted images.
 Conversely, T2-weighted images typically showed the tumor as hyperintense, indicative of prolonged T2 relaxation times.
 Automated perimetry identified a visual field defect in the RE (Figure 2).